Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Directional regression based on an invariance result

-In connection with Theorem \ref{thm:order of Bhat and Lambda}, the estimation error in sufficient dimension reduction, as justified in this theorem, can be divided into two parts.
+In connection with Theorem \ref{thm:order of Bhat and Lambda}, this theorem justifies that the estimation error of $\cstrue$ comes from two parts.
 The first part, which is of order $\bop (K^{3/2}p^{-1/2})$, is inherited from factor analysis.
-This part represents the price we pay for estimating the factor loadings $\bB$, and it depends on the dimension $p$ of the original predictor.
+This part represents the price we pay for estimating the factor loadings $B$, and it depends on the dimension $p$ of the original predictor.
 By contrast, the second part, which is of order $\bop (K T^{-1/2})$, does not depend on $p$ and is newly generated in the sufficient dimension reduction stage.
-As can be easily seen from the proof of the theorem, it represents the price we pay for estimating the unknown inverse second moment involved in the kernel matrix.
+From the proof of Theorem \ref{thm:dr-consist} (see the supplement), it represents the price we pay for estimating the unknown inverse second moment involved in the kernel matrix.
 Therefore, this part would persist even if no error were generated in factor analysis.